Milkdown/milkdown/packages/preset-commonmark/README.md

 ### Image

--   placeholder
-    -   loading: _string_.
-The placeholder of loading status.
+-   placeholder: The placeholder of empty status.
+-   isBlock: Whether the image is a block (render as a row).
+-   input:
-    -   empty: _string_.
-The placeholder of empty status.
+    -   placeholder: The placeholder of image url input.
-    -   failed: _string_.
-The placeholder of failed status.
+    -   buttonText: The button text of image url input.

 ### CodeFence